Hannibal046/nanoRWKV/README.md

 # nanoRWKV
 ![nanoGPT](assets/nanorwkv.jpg)

-> The [nanoGPT](https://github.com/karpathy/nanoGPT)-style implementation of [RWKV Language Model](https://www.rwkv.com) - a RNN with GPT-level LLM performance.
+> The [nanoGPT](https://github.com/karpathy/nanoGPT)-style implementation of [RWKV Language Model](https://www.rwkv.com) - an RNN with GPT-level LLM performance.

 This is a rewrite of [RWKV-v4neo](https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4neo) and [HuggingFace Implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/rwkv/modeling_rwkv.py) that aims to create a clean code base of RWKV for head-to-head comparison with GPT-series, while keeping in line with the simplicity and practicality of nanoGPT.
 This single repository can be utilized for training both GPT and RWKV models.